Or3stis/apparatus/docs/index.md

 npm start
 # to run the app in developer mode
 npm run dev
+# to build the app
+npm run dist
 ```

 Because the app is still in prototype stage, it is best to keep up to date with the most recent commits.
 To do so, before starting the app, type: